kirichoi/DrosophilaPerception/README.md

 - *run_concentration.py*: Python script to perform analysis on natural odor mixtures and odorants at various concentrations.
 - *run_MBON_raw.py*: Python script to perform analysis on raw MBON response profiles including PCA, t-SNE, etc.
 - *run_nonlinear.py*: Python script to perform analysis on the nonlinear synaptic transmission.
+- *run_random.py*: Python script to perform analysis on random connectivity matrices.
-- *run_MBON_regulation.py*: Python script to perform analysis on the effects of DAN-based modulation to KC-MBON connectivity.
+- *run_KCMBON_regulation.py*: Python script to perform analysis on the effects of APL-based lateral inhibition to KC activity and DAN-based modulation to KC-MBON connectivity.
 - *check_connectivity.py*: Python script to plot connectivity matrices and perform condition tests.
 - *import_neuprint.py*: Python script that querys the neurons and connectivities from the neuPrint database.
 - *data/*: